 Several challenges are particularly pertinent to MS therapies from the health technology assessment (HTA) perspective.
 As the number of new MS therapies grows, medicine developers need to demonstrate comparative efficacy of new treatments compared to long-available therapies and they will need to be shown as safer and better tolerated than existing medicines with more favourable ways of administration.
 However, randomised controlled trials (RCTs) of new medicines compared to older treatments have not always been available for MS. External real-world evidence (RWE) may help to address these challenges, when used in evidence synthesis where RCTs have not been available.

 The overall aim of the case study was to identify development options that might reduce stakeholder decision-making uncertainty by including RWE earlier (before marketing authorisation) in the clinical development of MS therapies.

 Data were made available to GetReal by Novartis (GetReal partner).
 Although MS was chosen as a suitable disease for using these methods, the same methods can be applied generally to other disease areas.
 More background information to the disease area and on the history of the evidence and previous assessments can be found in this GetReal report (D1.5).

 The following methods were examined in this case study:

-- Supplementing trial results with RWE in network meta-analysis (NMA) to generate relative effectiveness estimates (for more information about NMA see here; for more information about the benefits and limitations of using RWE in NMA, see here)
+- Supplementing trial results with RWE in network meta-analysis (NMA) to generate relative effectiveness estimates (for more information about NMA, see Overview of Evidence Synthesis and NMA; for more information about the benefits and limitations of using RWE in NMA, see NMA incorporating RWE)